Atharva310101/End-to-End-E-commerce-Sales-Analysis-Project/README.md

 3.  **Dashboard Development:** Power BI was connected to the PostgreSQL database to create an interactive dashboard.

 ## 4. Key Questions Answered by the Dashboard
-The dashboard was designed to answer critical business questions:
+### The dashboard was designed to answer critical business questions:

-* What is the total revenue and how is it trending over time and What is our overall customer churn rate?
+1. What is the total revenue and how is it trending over time and What is our overall customer churn rate?

-Our total revenue over the last two years is **$545K**.
+The total revenue over the last two years is about **$545K**.
 The revenue trend shows consistent growth with a significant spike in sales during Q4 of each year.

 ![Total Revenue](./images/Churn%20and%20Amount%20Paid.png)
 ![Revenue Trend Chart](images/revenue_trend.png)

-* Which states are the top contributors to sales?
+2. Which states are the top contributors to sales?

+By analyzing the data, we can see that the states with higher poplutaion density like CA and TX are the top contributors to the sales.
 ![Sales by State Map](images/sales_by_state.png)

-* Which channels are most effective for acquiring new customers?
+3. Which channels are most effective for acquiring new customers?

+The 'Organic Search' channel was most effective in customer acquistion, which acquired about 40% of the total customers, closely followed by 'Paid Social' channel with 30% contribution.

 ![Channel Acquisition](./images/Channel_Acquisition.png)

-* Which subscription products are the most popular, and which are the best at retaining subscribers?
+4. Which subscription products are the most popular, and which are the best at retaining subscribers?

+The 'Standard Snack Box' product was most popular among majority of subscribers and was re-ordered by most active subscribers as well.

 ![Product Matrix](./images/Total%20and%20Active%20Subs.png)
 ![Popular Products among Subscribers](./images/Product%20Type%20and%20Units%20sold.png)

-* What are the biggest drivers behind our total revenue?
+5. What are the biggest drivers behind our total revenue?

+This Decomposition Graph gives us overall perspective of biggest source of our total revenue, considering each state, channel and product.
 ![Decomposition Graph](./images/Decomposition%20Tree.png)

-* Overall Dashboard
+6. Overall Dashboard

 ![Dashboard](./images/Dashboard%20final.png)